-(40) Newman, P. (1999), ADR in the construction industry
+25 Newman, P. (1999) ADR in the construction industry

-Some commentators have expressed their concerns over such a procedure.
-Is it not the case that Med-Arb compromises the intermediary's capacity to act, initially as a facilitative mediator and then in an adjudicative capacity, without restricting the flow of information?
-The fundamental objection to such an approach is that the parties will not wish to reveal confidential information during private sessions with the mediator which may then taint the mediator/arbitrator's view of their dispute during the arbitration.
+The fundamental objection to such an approach is that the parties will not wish to reveal confidential information during private sessions with the mediator which may then taint the mediator/arbitrators' view of their during the arbitration.

-Dispute Resolution Adviser (DRA)
+Dispute Resolution Adviser

-The basic concept of a Dispute Resolution Adviser involves the use of a neutral third person who advises the parties to a disagreement or dispute and suggests possible settlement options.
+The basic concept of a Dispute Resolution Adviser "DRA" involves the use of a neutral third person who advises the parties to a disagreement or dispute and suggests possible settlement options.
 This concept is clearly similar to that of the Early Settlement Adviser.
-According to Wall the idea stemmed from Clifford Evans who, in 1986, suggested the use of an "independent intervener".(41) The independent intervener would be paid for equally by the employer and contractor to settle disputes as they emerged, rather than wait until the end of the contract.
+According to Wall the idea stemmed from Clifford Evans who, in 1986, suggested the use of an 'independent intervener'.
+The independent intervener would be paid for equally by the employer and contractor to settle disputes as they emerged, rather than wait until the end of the contract.
 The decision would be binding until the end of the project when either party could commence arbitration proceedings.
 Unlike the independent intervener the DRA does not make interim binding decisions, but advises on the means by which settlement could be achieved.
 The power to settle ultimately rests with the parties.

 There are a variety of benefits with such an approach.
 First, disagreements at site level can be addressed before a full-blown dispute develops.
-Not only does this avoid the breakdown in working relationships which could then affect the rest of the project's duration, but it also allows the issues to be dealt with whilst they are fresh in the parties' minds.
-Further, neither the parties nor the adviser are limited to a "legal" outcome in the sense that the settlement could encompass wider solutions mutually beneficial to the parties and the project.
+Not only does this avoid the breakdown in working relationships which could then affect the rest of the project's duration, but it also allows the issues to be dealt with whilst they are fresh in the parties minds.
+Further, neither the parties nor the adviser are limited to a 'legal' outcome in the sense that the settlement could encompass wider solutions mutually beneficial to the parties and the project.
 The disadvantage is that the parties may be unable to agree or may reject the DRA's advice.
-Because they are not bound by the adviser's suggestions the dispute may continue to develop.
+Because they are not bound by the advisers suggestions the dispute may continue to develop.

 The logical conclusion was developed by a working party of the Chartered Institute of Arbitrators, and labelled the Dispute Adviser.
-Severn presents the working party's twostage solution, which classifies disputes as being either "minor disputes" or "major disputes", and makes use of a Dispute Adviser.(42) Severn 1989 Minor disputes are those initial disagreements which may be dealt with by the Dispute Adviser, or some other expert who the parties and the Adviser call in.
+Severn presents the working party's two stage solution, which classifies disputes as being either 'minor disputes' or 'major disputes', and makes use of a Dispute Adviser.
+Severn 1989 Minor disputes are those initial disagreements which may be dealt with by the Dispute Adviser, or some other expert who the parties and the Adviser call in.

 If a settlement is not reached or the problem continues then the minor dispute becomes a major dispute.
 Major disputes may be conciliated, mediated or the Dispute Adviser may make a recommendation.
 In this context conciliation refers to a purely facilitative process whilst mediation may lead to a written reasoned opinion, binding until overturned by arbitration.
 The Dispute Adviser may make a recommendation about a likely settlement which the parties could accept or reject, or alternatively help the parties to select either conciliation or mediation in order to progress the resolution of the dispute.
-In any event major disputes lead to a binding recommendation, rather than allowing a reticent party the opportunity of delaying payment until post-completion arbitration.
+In any event major disputes lead to a binding recommendation, rather than allowing a reticent party the opportunity of delaying payment until post completion arbitration.